weakmemory/xmm/ARTIFACT.md

     - `src/lib/HbPrefix.v` provides a handy (for avoiding recursive definitions) lemma for computing the view-front relation (`vf`) in smaller graphs by removing some "happens-after events".
     - `src/lib/Instructions.v` provides a weak universal abstraction of program instructions.
     - `src/lib/PorfPrefix.v` provides simpler but more constraining lemmas for computing the `view-front relation in smaller graphs by removing the po-rf suffix.

+## List of paper claims planned, but not yet supported by the artifact

+The following statements are planned to be supported (in order of priority)
+1. The following statements from the reordering transformation
+    - Reordering reexecution step lemma (Lm E.2.30 )
+    - Reordering simulation relation implying consistency (Lm E.2.31)
+    - The lemma about simulating any sequence of steps from target graph in source graph (Lm E.2.26)
+    - The reordering theorem (Th E.2.5)
+2. Full support for the sequentilisation transformation
+3. Other consistency properties
+    - same-read extensibility (Lm B.11)
+    - overwrite extensibility (Lm B.10)